 Düsseldorf music legend Volker Rosin: The man behind the children's hits!

-born on February 25, 1956 in Rheinkamp, Volker Rosin made an impressive career that made him known beyond child music.
-He took his first step into the music world in 1973 in youth centers before he started self -employed in 1978.
+Born on February 25, 1956 in Rheinkamp, Volker Rosin has had an impressive career that has made him known beyond children's music.
+He took his first step into the music world in 1973 in youth centers before he began his own business as a children's songwriter in 1978.
 Rosin's songs are not only entertaining, but also promote learning and social interaction.
-With the “Dance Alarm” project and a variety of albums, he has conquered millions of children's hearts.
-According to information from Wikipedia he sold over four million CDs, and his work was recognized with several prizes, including gold records and the German music author*inner price.
+With the “Tanzalarm” project and a large number of albums he has conquered the hearts of millions of children.
+According to information from Wikipedia He has sold over four million CDs and his work has been recognized with several awards, including Golden Records and the German Music Authors' Prize.